For more detailed information on this program CLICK HERE

 Your Realtime Program Instructor

-STEPHEN A. ROOSA, Ph.D., is an account executive with a leading energy sevices company in Louisville, KY.
+STEPHEN A. ROOSA, Ph.D., is president and CEO of a property development and management company located in Louisville, KY.
 He has over 25 years experience in commercial energy management and performance contracting.
-He is considered internationally to be an expert in energy conservation, energy management, and urban sustainability.
-Past experience includes energy studies for over 3,500 buildings with over $50 million in energy conservation and management projects developed for various customers.
+He is considered internationally to be an expert in energy conservation, energy management, renewables and urban sustainability.
+Past experience includes energy studies and projects for over 3,500 buildings.
 Dr. Roosa is a Certified Sustainable Development Professional, Certified Energy Manager, a Certified Indoor Air Quality Professional, a Certified Measurement & Verification Professional, a Certified Energy Monitoring and Control System Designer, a Certified Demand Side Management Specialist, a Certified Building Energy Management Professional, and a LEED Accredited Professional.
-He holds a Ph.D. from the University of Louisville in Planning and Urban Development, and his dissertation concerned sustainable development policies for urban environments.
+He holds a Ph.D. in Planning and Urban Development an MBA and an undergraduate degree in Architecture.
+He is a past president of the AEE and has been inducted into the AEE Energy Manager's Hall of Fame.

 Course Materials and Advance Preparations